Atemo-C/NixOS-configuration/README.md

 - The manually-written hardware configuration file in the [`./hardware/devices/`](https://github.com/Atemo-C/NixOS-configuration/blob/main/hardware/devices/) directory, renamed to fit the device that is targeted.

 The automatically-generated hradware configuration files are untouched from the ones created by running `nixos-generate-config --root /path/to/system`. \
-The manually-written hardware configuration files contains settings such as, but not necessarily limited to:
+The manually-written hardware configuration files contains settings such as, but not limited to:
 - Kernel version
 - If the system boots in EFI or BIOS mode
 - Hostname